 Later in the movie it’s revealed that the daughter’s hope was based on deception.
 It was actually Birdee (her mother) who wrote the letter saying her dad would come back for her.

 This kind of wishful thinking is baseless–where the desire in all probability will not happen.
 You know, the kind of wishes that come true only in Disney movies–not real life.

 We cross our fingers wishing the promotion will come through.
 We “wish upon a shooting star” that our government will turn civil.
 Or our issues will magically go away.
 Or life will some how get better.
 We go along never thinking these wishes are based on faulty information or worse yet, nothing at all.

 But what if we turned our hope was attached to something concrete, firm and secure rather than unclear, weak and shaky?

 This kind of hope is only find in the scriptures, and is anchored in a Person.
 Not an employer, not another individual, and certainly not in our own efforts but in Jesus—our Living Hope.
 This kind of hope will not let us drift into our sea of emotions.
 It will not let us sink into the depth of despair.
 It will not let us drift away from our relationship with Him.
 Rather, this Living Hope tethers us to Him and His promises.

 No matter what hope has been dashed or what “winter” storm has battered your life, if we are tethered to the promises in the Bible, to the truth that Jesus is our Living Hope, then nothing can separate us from the Him.
-For that Hope rose from the dead 2000 years ago and still lives today.

 I’m absolutely convinced that nothing–nothing living or dead, angelic or demonic, today or tomorrow, high or low, thinkable or unthinkable–absolutely nothing can get between us and God’s love because of the way that Jesus our Master has embraced us (Romans 8:38-39 The Message).